Internet Safety Tips:

 Choice Bank goes to great lengths to ensure the security of your online banking experience.

-- We require your password to be 6 to 12 characters, case sentitve and a comination of #'s, letters & special characters at least one letter and two numbers.
+- We require your password to be 8 to 15 characters, case sensititve and a combination of #'s, letters & special characters.
+There must be at least one lowercase letter, one uppercase letter and two numbers.
 Take advantage of this by mixing case letters, numbers and the special characters.

 - Try to avoid using the automatic login feature.

-- Keep your account fresh and check it once a month.
-Inactivity to your account for 90 days will automatically lock you out of your account.
+- Keep your account fresh and check it often.
+Inactivity to your online account for 90 days will automatically lock you out of your account.
 This is just another step we do to protect you.